josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/🍄_origin_points.md

 and why not, its cn i.

-for clarity, its a white dude who feels belittled. its a white boy you need to br asking, why so threatened?-->
+for clarity, its a white dude who feels belittled. its a white boy you need to br asking, why so threatened?

+£10 says some "helpful man-to-man workplace advice" started self generating after that conf; "we're just looking out for...", yick.-->